How to Identify and Control Broadleaf Weeds

 Photo Credit: Lipatova Maryna’s Images | Canva Pro | License

-Like most prostrate weeds, prostrate knotweed can’t be controlled through mowing; it grows low to the ground where your mower blades can’t reach.
-This summer annual grows almost anywhere — even in cracks in the pavement — except for California.
-It spreads horizontally rather than vertically.
+Like most prostrate weeds, prostrate knotweed can’t be controlled through mowing; it grows low to the ground where mower blades can’t reach.
+This summer annual grows almost anywhere — even in cracks in the pavement.

 Prostrate knotweed looks similar to spotted spurge and purslane.
 Spurge has a milky, sticky sap and opposite leaves, while purslane has fleshy leaves and stems.
 Don’t look at its flowers to help distinguish it; the flowers are rather small and unremarkable.